awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 For a list of AWS Regions, see [Aurora PostgreSQL Region availability](Concepts.RegionsAndAvailabilityZones.md#Aurora.Overview.Availability.PostgreSQL)\.

-For details about the PostgreSQL versions that are supported on Aurora PostgreSQL, see the [https://docs.aws.amazon.com/AmazonRDS/latest/AuroraPostgreSQLReleaseNotes/Welcome.html](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraPostgreSQLReleaseNotes/Welcome.html)\.
+For details about the PostgreSQL versions that are available on Aurora PostgreSQL, see the [https://docs.aws.amazon.com/AmazonRDS/latest/AuroraPostgreSQLReleaseNotes/Welcome.html](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraPostgreSQLReleaseNotes/Welcome.html)\.